• Menu About Connective

 • Two person giving high five

 Most business owners ask “Do I like this design?”
 Wrong question.
-When design decisions come from customer research, revenue goes up.
+When design decisions come from documented customer research, revenue goes up.
 When they come from taste and templates, you pay a disconnection tax in lower conversion, lower trust, and price pressure.

 Design decisions vs. design preferences